sulsinc/MuMo/README2.md

 A night vision camera can be placed in various locations around the unit to record bug traps.
 It provides a daily updated picture that can give a history log of events that occurred.

 This unit also features a 3D printer optimized housing and is programmable without specialist tools.

+### The Gateway (Ready-made option TTN indoor gateway)

+Tf you are only interested in the using the functionalities of the nodes and dashboard, here is an easy and cheap solution.
+You can order a The Things Network Indoor Gateway.
+You can activate this ready-made gateway in less that 5 minutes and receive data from your nodes and forward it to The Things Network.
+You can find more information [here]  (https://www.thethingsnetwork.org/docs/gateways/thethingsindoor/index.html)

 ### The Dashboard